 Click to review a SAMPLE POST AUDIT CLAIMS POLICY.

 - Always reject out of hand all post audits that are not documented.
 Just as your customer will not pay an invoice without proof of delivery, you need the paperwork that supports these claims.
 Explain to the retailer that by your corporate policy, and in compliance with Sarbanes Oxley, the company has a policy of not accepting not fully documented charges.

 - Strengthen internal procedures that enable you to address post audits quickly.
 Develop research procedures, code claims by type to monitor potential abuse.
 Track deduction days outstanding (“DDO”), and establish improvement targets..

-- Simplify and clarify your sales and promotion offer sheets, removing any gray areas open for interpretation (i.e., promotions based on ship date, order date, receipt date or a combination thereof).
+- Simplify and clarify your sales and promotion offer sheets, removing any gray areas open for interpretation (i.e., promotions based on the ship date, order date, receipt date, or a combination thereof).
 It is crucial to get your sales/marketing departments involved to tighten internal control of sales agreements.

-- Don’t delay in addressing post audit claims.
-You will quickly run-out your stated grace period and may end up writing off the charge.
-On receipt of claims, send the auditor a letter stating your policy, underlining the Investigation Grace Period and insisting they not deduct until you complete your research.
-View the Sample Post Audit Claims Policy, from which you may get some best practice ideas.
+- Don’t delay in addressing post-audit claims.
+You will quickly run-out the grace period and may end up writing off the charge.
+On receipt of claims, send the auditor a letter stating your policy, underlining the Investigation Grace Period, and insisting they not deduct until you complete your research.
+View the Sample Post Audit Claims Policy, from which you may get some best-practice ideas.

 - Get ahead of the Collection of Invalid Deductions.
 If you research and disprove the claim before it is deducted, it is easier to prevail.
 After it has been deducted, the auditor has gotten their commission and will be determined not to reverse their position since up to one half the money has to then come out of their pockets.
 Nevertheless, erroneous and excessive deductions can be recaptured, with consistent and equally determined action.